1. Career Advice

 How do you create a career progression framework?

 Have you ever asked an employee, “Where do you see yourself in five years?”
-The question aims at understand the need to develop a career progression framework, i.e. how an employee plans to move up in their career through skill development, promotions, salary increase, or even lateral moves.
+The question aims at understanding the need to develop a career progression framework, i.e. how an employee plans to move up in their career through skill development, promotions, salary increase, or even lateral moves.
 Some workers achieve this through "job hopping," getting all they can out of one company or position and then moving on to the next.

 Since that isn't an ideal situation for most organizations, working with an employee to set up a career development framework will illustrate how that employee can reach their goals by staying with the organization.
 Before starting, however, a company needs to understand how roles and departments are structured so they're clear on the ways an employee can progress through the ranks.
 A career development framework, in essence, is a clearly defined plan that acts like a blueprint, with each goal moving them towards their desired endpoint.